Subi3Dad/Subi3Dad/README.md

 - 👋 Hi, I’m @Subi3Dad (taken)
 - 👀 I’m interested in ...
-Cars and tuning (taken)
+Cars and tuning (but mostly my GF)
 - 🌱 I’m currently learning ...
-IT classes (still taken)
+IT classes (and my GF)
 - 💞️ I’m looking to collaborate on ... how to understand this (really taken, don't even try)
 - 📫 How to reach me ...
 Via email (don't forget, I have a GF)